ondoheer/flask-zurb-foundation/README.rst

 Template Blocks
 ******************

-Here are the template blocks yoou can build upon.
+Here are the template blocks you can build upon.
 To use them just call::

 	{% block <blockname> %}